-- How are assessments mapped across the curriculum to ensure coherence, avoid overassessment or assessment overload, and link assessments to both course learning and work-based learning? - To what extent do assessments attend to the realities of practice? - How will the existing assessment practices of the workplace impact the opportunities for the candidate to engage in good assessment practice? - How does the provider ensure that assessors are suitably qualified?
+- How are assessments mapped across the curriculum to ensure coherence, avoid over-assessment or assessment overload, and link assessments to both course learning and work-based learning? - To what extent do assessments attend to the realities of practice? - How will the existing assessment practices of the workplace impact the opportunities for the candidate to engage in good assessment practice? - How does the provider ensure that assessors are suitably qualified? - What factors will need to be considered regarding the candidates practice environment?